SigmaRajput/SigmaRajput/README.md

 <br/>

-- 🔭 I’m currently working on my own venture [Shopondoor](https://shopondoor.com/).
+- 🔭 I’m currently working as a competetive programmer.
 - 🌱 I’m currently learning more about Artificial Intelligence & Algorithms.
 - 👯 I’m looking to collaborate on [Stackoverflow](https://stackoverflow.com/users/16566598/ravi-singh).
 - 🤔 I’m looking for help with Competetive programming.